What is a sewer lateral?

 The sewer lateral program works as an insurance program, funding 100% of the cost of repairs up to $10,000 and 50% of the cost above $10,000.

 Since 2000, more than 700 residents have received repairs through the program.
+To apply for the residential sewer lateral repair program, please click here.

 Program Use and Funding